-7. Special Circumstances
+6. Special circumstances

-To recognise the experience of ECTs who already have significant teaching experience teaching whole classes and working to the Teachers' Standards, appropriate bodies have discretion to reduce the length of the induction period to a minimum of one term; however, the ECT can still serve a full induction if they wish.
+To recognise the experience of ECTs who already have significant experience teaching whole classes and working to the 'Teachers' Standards', appropriate bodies have discretion to reduce the length of the induction period to a minimum of one term; however, the ECT can still serve a full induction if they wish.
 The appropriate body also has discretion to reduce the prescribed induction period to a minimum of one term.
-When considering reducing an induction period, the appropriate body will consider advice from the Headteacher and ensure the ECT is in agreement with the decision.
+When considering reducing an induction period, the appropriate body will consider advice from the headteacher, ensure the ECT is in agreement with the decision, and consider the remaining progress that is to be made by the ECT against the 'Teachers' Standards'.

-If an ECT is absent for a total of 30 days or more, the induction period will be extended by the aggregate of total days absent.
+If an ECT is absent for a total of 30 days or more, or equivalent for part-time teachers, (with the exception of statutory maternity, paternity, carers, shared parental, statutory adoption or parental bereavement leave) the induction period will be extended by the aggregate of total days absent.

-ECTs who take statutory maternity leave, statutory paternity leave, statutory adoption leave, shared parental leave or parental bereavement leave during their induction period, may decide whether their induction should be extended accordingly to meet this purpose.
+ECTs who take statutory maternity leave, statutory paternity leave, statutory adoption leave, shared parental leave or parental bereavement leave during their induction period may decide whether their induction should be extended accordingly to meet this purpose.
 Any outstanding assessments will not be made until the ECT returns to work and has had the opportunity to decide whether to extend induction.
 If an ECT chooses to extend their induction in these circumstances, the request will be granted.
 If an ECT chooses not to extend the induction period, their performance will still be assessed against the relevant standards.

 The appropriate body has the option to extend the period after induction has been completed where it would be unreasonable to expect the ECT to have demonstrated satisfactory performance.
-These may include illness, personal crisis, disability, a lack of support during induction, etc.
+Reasons for this may include illness, personal crisis, disability, a lack of support during induction, etc.